kubernetes/kubernetes/docs/proposals/kubectl-apply-purge-from-namespace.md

 All resources referred to must be explicitly labelled with one non-default namespace in order for the `--purge-from-namespace` argument to succeed.

-This flag will require `--namespace` not to be set.
+This flag will require `--namespace`, and will not accept namespaces set in the input resource definitions.
-All referenced resources must be explicitly defined as being in the same namespace, set in each of the resource definitions.

 The goal here is to avoid a negative user experience where the user accidentally deletes all the resources in some other namespace just because they accidentally refer to (e.g.) a single resource in some other namespace.